SpockBauru/CSG_Terrain/README.md

   <img width="456px" src="https://github.com/user-attachments/assets/b17a4cc5-c43e-4479-993f-4f32bda7d232"
 </p>

+## Limitations
+CSG Terrain is not designed to work with a high number of divs.
+Instead, consider placing several several smaller terrains with a lower amount of divs.

+Too many or too large paths can decrease performance in the editor.
+Simple optimization ideas are welcomed as explained on the next section.

 ## Future features and how to contribute
-CSGTerrain is designed to be as simple as possible.
+CSG Terrain is designed to be as simple as possible.
 Because of that **no new features are planned** in order to avoid [feature creep](https://en.wikipedia.org/wiki/Feature_creep).

 The code aims to be readable and beginner friendly.
 Users are encoraged to change and expand the code in their end, but this repository must be kept neat and tidy.